Everybody's Free (To Feel Good): Music video

-Various music videos exist for "Everybody's Free (to Feel Good)".
+Various music videos exist for "Everybody's Free (To Feel Good)".
 One of them, a semi-live performance video directed by Nick Burgess-Jones for Rozalla's original label Pulse 8, first aired in September 1991.
 In the United States, Epic had Rozalla record a different video (shot in New York City).
 Rozalla also shot a video for her 1996 remix in Africa and another for the 2002 version with German Eurodance group Aquagen.
 Australian TV network Ten and affiliates used the Global Deejays remix to advertise the 2009 series of So You Think You Can Dance Australia.

 Remixes

 "Everybody's Free (To Feel Good)" has been remixed various times.
 In 1996, a remix reached number 30 on the UK Singles Chart.
 In 2000, she re-recorded with Richard 'Humpty' Vission and had a minor US dance hit.
 In 2002 came the Aquagen remix of the song, which reached number 22 in Germany, followed by a Delerium & Faze remix in 2005.
 The following year came from Italian Kortezman the new remix of the song.
-A shortened version of the Aquagen remix was used in the introduction to The Venture Bros. episode, "Powerless in the Face of Death".
+A shortened version of the Aquagen remix was used in the introduction to The Venture Bros. episode "Powerless in the Face of Death".
 In 2015, the single received an updated remix, billed as the "Crazy Ibiza Remix," which Rozalla loved, and then commented on her Facebook page thanking the fans and mixers who continue to keep the song alive to this day.

 Impact and legacy

 "Everybody's Free (To Feel Good)" won an award in the category for Best hi-NRG 12-inch Single on the 1993 WMC International Dance Music Awards.
+Official UK Chart named it their Pop Gem in November 2013, praising it as an "uplifting rave anthem".
 It was ranked number two in "The Top 10 Dance Tunes Of The '90s" for Attitude in 2016.
-American entertainment company BuzzFeed ranked it number 47 in their list of "The 101 Greatest Dance Songs Of the '90s" in 2017.
-Vibe ranked the song number 15 in ther list of "Before EDM: 30 Dance Tracks From The '90s That Changed The Game" in 2018.
+American entertainment company BuzzFeed ranked it number 47 in their list of "The 101 Greatest Dance Songs of the '90s" in 2017.
+Vibe ranked the song number 15 in their list of "Before EDM: 30 Dance Tracks from the '90s That Changed the Game" in 2018.